medic/medic-docs/configuration/csv-to-docs.md

 1. Create a `users.csv` file in the `csv` folder with the rest of the csvs needed for `csv-to-docs` action.
 1. Add columns for username, password, roles, phone, contact, place, and any other additional fields you want to populate.
-1. Use the following query language as the header names: for contact contact:person WHERE reference_id=COL_VAL and place place:GET _id OF place WHERE reference_id=COL_VAL.
+1. Use the following query language as the header names: for contact `contact:person WHERE reference_id=COL_VAL and place place:GET _id OF place WHERE reference_id=COL_VAL`.
 This feature is also supported in the csv-to-docs csv files.
 1. Run `medic-conf csv-to-docs upload-docs create-users`
 	1. This will generate the contacts, places, and users associated to those contacts.
 The users are placed into a users.csv file in your working directory.
 Then upload the json docs creating your data and creating users associated.